-In Israel, meanwhile, results from Ultimatum and Trust games indicate that living in a society with an active ongoing conflict (the Israel-Hezbollah conflict of 2006) temporarily increased the willingness of senior citizens to punish noncooperators and to reward cooperation (Gneezy and Fessler 2012).
-An aspect of this study is that it relied on a comparison of choices made before, during, and after the conflict and thus does not account for any time effects that occurred contemporaneously with the conflict.
+In Israel, meanwhile, results from Ultimatum and Trust games indicated that living in a society with an active ongoing conflict (the Israel-Hezbollah conflict of 2006) temporarily increased the willingness of senior citizens to punish non-cooperators and to reward cooperation (Gneezy and Fessler 2012).
+An aspect of this study is that it relied on comparison of choices made before, during and after the conflict and thus does not account for any time effects that occurred contemporaneously with the conflict.

 In a study in Tajikistan, more than a decade after its 1992-1997 civil war, Cassar, Grosjean, and Whitt (2013) explored the effects of war-related violence on trust and cooperation.
-The war in Tajikistan has been described as a power struggle pitting former communists against a highly fractionalized group of challengers with diverse ideologies (including Islamist groups, ethnic nationalists, and prodemocratic reformers).
-During this civil war, a complex network of rivalries emerged within local communities during the fighting, often resulting in neighbors fighting neighbors (intragroup conflict).
-This contrasts with the above-mentioned studies, in which violence was typically perpetrated by people from outside of the affected communities (intergroup conflicts).
+The war in Tajikistan has been described as a power struggle pitting former communists against a highly fractionalized group of challengers with diverse ideologies (e.g., Islamist groups, ethnic nationalists, and pro-democratic reformers).
+What makes this civil war interesting is the complex network of rivalries that emerged within local communities during the fighting, often resulting in neighbors fighting neighbors (intra-group conflict).
+This contrasts with the above mentioned studies, in which violence was typically perpetrated by people from outside of the affected communities (inter-group conflicts).
 In experimental games, Cassar, Grosjean, and Whitt (2013) matched subjects with another (anonymous) individual from the same village, and thus with some probability with someone from an antagonistic group.
 It turns out that the exposure to violence during the civil war was associated with a decrease in trust (measured by the first mover transfers in the Trust game).
-Interestingly, these negative effects were quite heterogeneous and appear to have depended on the nature of infighting within local communities: effects were particularly negative in regions where opposing groups were residentially intermixed and where local allegiances were thus split, indicating that exposure to violence reduced cooperative behavior when people thought they may interact with members of an opposing group in the conflict.
+Interestingly, these negative effects were quite heterogeneous and appear to have depended on the nature of infighting within local communities: effects were particularly negative in regions where opposing groups were residentially inter-mixed and where local allegiances were thus split, indicating that exposure to violence reduced cooperative behavior when people thought they may interact with members of an opposing group in the conflict.
 Yet the authors also found evidence of elevated participation in local groups and associations among the war exposed, as in other studies.
-In the case of local group participation, individuals presumably had some ability to choose with whom they would interact (in contrast to the games, where matching was random), and so this result is also consistent with war exposure raising levels of prosocial behavior towards in-group members, although alternative interpretations remain possible.
+In the case of local group participation, individuals presumably had some ability to choose with whom they would interact (in contrast to the games, where matching was random), so this result is also consistent with war exposure raising levels of pro-social behavior towards in-group members, although alternative interpretations remain possible.

 The broad pattern of war exposure stimulating greater cooperation also holds in large-scale national surveys across multiple countries.
-Grosjean (2014) linked comparable nationally representative surveys from the Life in Transition Survey project, which gathered data from 35 countries in central and eastern Europe, the Baltic states, southeastern Europe, the former Soviet Union, and Mongolia in 2010.
-Nearly 40,000 individuals answered questions about their own and their parents' and grandparents' war exposure, with the relevant recall period covering World War II (1939-1945), as well as the civil wars in the former Yugoslavia (in the 1990s), the Tajik civil war (1992-1997), Chechen wars (1994-2009), and the Kyrgyzstan clashes in 2010.
-The incidence of World War II exposure was very high: the average proportion of respondents who reported that they or their parents/grandparents were injured or killed was nearly 30 percent overall.
+Grosjean (2014) linked comparable nationally representative surveys from the Life in Transition Survey project, which gathered data from 35 countries in central and eastern Europe, the Baltic states, south-eastern Europe, the former Soviet Union, and Mongolia in 2010.
+Nearly forty thousand individuals answered questions on their own and their parents' and grandparents' war exposure, with the relevant recall period covering World War II (1939-1945), as well as the civil wars in the former Yugoslavia (in the 1990s), the Tajik civil war (1992-1997), Chechen wars (1994-2009), and Kyrgyzstan clashes in 2010.
+The incidence of WWII exposure was very high: the average proportion of respondents who reported that they or their parents/grandparents were injured or killed was nearly 30% overall.
 Grosjean then focused on within-country variation in exposure to war violence.
-The results show a positive link between past experiences related to violent conflict and contemporary participation in community groups, collective action, and membership in political parties-although there was also a negative effect on trust in central government institutions.3
+The results show a positive link between past violent conflict experiences and contemporary participation in community groups, and collective action and membership in political parties, while there is also a negative effect on trust in central government institutions.3